TCG Alemdar Submarine Rescue Mother Ship (MOSHIP) entered service with the Turkish Naval Forces Command in January 2017.

 A submarine ventilation system, pressurised breathing air system and HeO₂ mixed gas system are also included.

-Two interconnected L-type SRV connectible pressure chambers are provided aboard the vessel to facilitate the housing of up to 32 survivors.
+Two interconnected L-type SRV connectible pressure chambers are provided on board the vessel to facilitate the housing of up to 32 survivors.

 A flight deck is fitted behind the bridge structure amidships to support helicopter operations, while the aft deck features a hydraulic / telescopic crane used for deployment and recovery of rescue systems.